-When filling out your loan application, you will be asked to select whether you wish for your loan to have a fixed interest rate or a floating interest rate.
+When filling out your loan application and applying for a personal loan, rather any loan at all you will be asked to select whether you wish for your loan to have a fixed interest rate or a floating interest rate.
 Ideally, by the time you are filling out your loan application, you would have already considered whether a fixed or floating interest rate would be more suitable for you.
 Both types of interest rates have their own benefits and drawbacks, and the more appropriate type depends mostly on your current financial capabilities and the economic situation during the time you take out your loan.

 What is an interest rate?

 First things first, an interest rate is an amount of money charged by the lender as their service fee.
 In credit facilities (like loans, credit cards etc.), it would be the bank or financial institution who would charge the interest from the customer.
 In scenarios where the customer is lending their money to the bank or institution (like savings accounts, fixed deposits etc.) the customer would receive the interest payment.

 A fixed interest rate is the most common way of charging interest on loans and fixed deposits.
 It basically means that the going interest rate at the time of loan application will be applicable for the entire duration of the loan.
 For example, if the interest rate written on your loan application is 7% for 5 years, it will remain so for your loan no matter how many times the local interest rate changes during those 5 years.
 You will be paying a fixed instalment each month for the entire duration of your loan.

 - Sense of security - no matter how volatile the economic situation is, your interest payments will be fixed

 - Fixed payments - you will have to pay the same sum for the entire duration of the loan

 - Helps in financial planning - as the interest payment is fixed for the entirety of the loan period, you will be able to plan your expenses better

 Drawbacks of Fixed Interest Rates